dlwicksell/nodem/README.md

-*order* or *next*        | Retrieve the next global or local node, at the current subscript level *previous*               | Same as order, only in reverse *nextNode*               | Retrieve the next global or local node, regardless of subscript level *previousNode*           | Same as nextNode, only in reverse in YottaDB r1.10 or newer, otherwise not yet implemented *increment*              | Atomically increment the value stored in a global or local node *lock*                   | Lock a global or global node, or local or local node, incrementally *unlock*                 | Unlock a global or global node, or local or local node, incrementally; or release all locks
+*order* or *next*        | Retrieve the next global or local node, at the current subscript level *previous*               | Same as order, only in reverse *nextNode*               | Retrieve the next global or local node, regardless of subscript level *previousNode*           | Same as nextNode, only in reverse *increment*              | Atomically increment the value stored in a global or local node *lock*                   | Lock a global or global node, or local or local node, incrementally *unlock*                 | Unlock a global or global node, or local or local node, incrementally; or release all locks